marcosventosa/LLMToolkit/README.md

 - **Testing and CI/CD Integration**: Implement unit tests, integration tests, and set up continuous integration workflows to maintain code quality.

-We welcome contributions and suggestions from the community to help shape the direction of LLMBridge.
+We welcome contributions and suggestions from the community to help shape the direction of LLMToolkit.
 Feel free to open issues or pull requests with your ideas and enhancements.

 ## License